bitfactory-software/anyxx/docs/blog_/from type erasure to type tunnelling.md

 If we compare the two distict strategies, we see, the have the downcast pattern in common.
 Form our type tunneling perspective, we can say the inherritance, the v-table and the "dynamic_cast" work together to form a "type tunnel".
 If we look from the aspect of coupling, we see a difference.
-All the application classes are coupled to the IAny base.
+All the application classes are coupled to the IAny any_base.
 But after the "upcast" to "Data", the v-table run time dispatch decouples the types in the application layer-
 ````
 void ReportSink(const DB::IAny* any) {
   if (auto data = dynamic_cast<const Data*>(any))